New Parent Info

 - Flyers go out to the schools in February prior as a reminder that sign up (registration) is coming in March.
 Just has the registration date/times on it.

 - Junior High (7th and 8th grades) baseball/softball is school based.
-Registration for Athens Junior High Baseball and softball is held in February.
-Other schools probably have differnt dates for their registrations.
+Registration for Athens Junior High Baseball is held in February.
+Athens Jr. High softball is handled through the Athens Middle School.
+Athens County players should contact their respective middle schools for info.

-- There is a coaches meeting for people interesed in coaching.
+- There is a mandatory coaches meeting for people interested in coaching.
 No coaching experience is necessary.
+Just a desire to help the kids.
+This league is only able to run becuase coaches volunteer their time.
+A scorekeeper volunteers for each team as well.
+Each team ususally has one head coach and two assistants.
 Coaching Info is found here.

-- Field clean up begins.
-We organize and review the catcher's equipment, ball supply, paint backstops, repair fields, fix fence, replace/repair signs, plant flowers, clean up leaves, edge the fields, clean up the dugouts, .
+- Field clean up begins in Februrary.
+We organize and review the catcher's equipment, ball supply, paint backstops, repair fields, fix fence, replace/repair signs, plant flowers, clean up leaves, edge the fields, clean up the dugouts, etc.

 - Cleaning and organizing the concession stand also starts.